 If your grief is stuck simply because it is unfinished, walking yourself through a ritual practice for grief (and creating a shrine or altar) may help you complete your grieving process.
 Grieving takes its own time, and it won’t leave you until the ritual of your grief is finished.
 If your grief ritual isn’t quite finished, you’ll know it by the quality of connection you still have to your lost person, idea, or situation – you’ll still feel a wrenching physical connection and a sense of unfinished business that requires more time to feel and process.

-However, there is a form of grief called “complicated grief” that seems to involve areas of the brain that are prone to addiction.
-In essence, you can become physically addicted to grief!
+However, there is a form of grief called “complicated grief” that seems to be similar to addiction.
+In essence, you can become addicted to grief!
 If you’re still actively grieving, crying, physically missing your loved one (or the idea or situation, etc.), and spiraling into anxieties and depressions more than 6 months after a death, please see your doctor or therapist and mention the possibility of complicated grief.
 Current data suggest that this form of grief can affect your endocrine system, your sleep, and your hormonal balance, so don’t ignore it!

 Reach out anyway.
 You’re in the emotional rapids, and you need human contact, counseling, and community in order to finally allow yourself to drop into the river and grieve.